Please wait...

 The oil is believed to have hypo-intensive properties that act as a natural relaxant to reduce high blood pressure.

-A study (on the rats) showed that the oil helped relax blood vessels, increased smooth muscle function, and lowered high blood pressure as soon as it was absorbed into the animal bloodstream.
+A study (on rats) showed that the oil helped relax blood vessels, increased smooth muscle function, and lowered high blood pressure as soon as it was absorbed into the animal's bloodstream.

 It helps reduce stress and depression and as such supports lowering high blood pressure in a natural process.

-It improves nervous system activity and stimulates the parasympathetic nervous system resulting in vasodilatation that reduces cardiac strain as well as lowers high blood pressure (the parasympathetic nervous system is one of the two divisions of autonomic nervous systems- the other being the sympathetic nervous system.
+It improves nervous system activity and stimulates the parasympathetic nervous system resulting in vasodilatation that reduces cardiac strain as well as lowers high blood pressure (the parasympathetic nervous system is one of the two divisions of the autonomic nervous system- the other being the sympathetic nervous system.
 The autonomic nervous system is responsible for regulating the body’s unconscious actions.
-And the parasympathetic nervous system is responsible for stimulating the body’s rest and digest mechanism.
+The parasympathetic nervous system is responsible for stimulating the body’s rest and digestion mechanism.
 On the other hand, vasodilatation is the widening of the blood vessels resulting from the relaxation of smooth muscle cells lying within the vessel walls).

-The oil brings forth emotional soothing results and comfort and is useful in cardiac palpitation (in the wake of shock and fear)
+The oil brings forth emotionally soothing results and comfort and is useful in cardiac palpitation (in the wake of shock and fear)

 Essential oils can be used alone (or mixed together).
 Experts often suggest preparing a blend to maximize the power of oil (to reduce high blood pressure).